The fear of the Lord is the beginning of knowledge,Proverbs 1:7

 Before the coming of this faith, we were held in custody under the law, locked up until the faith that was to come would be revealed.
 So the law was our guardian until Christ came that we might be justified by faith.Galatians 5:23-24

 Our faith now is a faith in our good and generous God, who does not punish us severely for breaking the law but who forgives and delights in us.
 What began with fear of the Lord has turned into love of the Lord.

 If you’d like to do some more exploring on this topic, here are a couple of suggestions:

-- I’m currently preaching through Galatians and the sermons are being uploaded here.
-Galatians is a great book for looking at the why and how of obedience.
-Check out the all the sermons under the Galatians tag.
+- The book of Galatians is a great book for looking at the why and how of obedience.
+I preached through Galatians a year or two back – check out the all the sermons under the Galatians tag.